Most Affordable Countries to Study Abroad 2025-26 for Students

 3. Norway

 Norway remains an attractive destination for international students due to its high-quality education system and strong job market.
-As of June 2025, Norway is ranked among the top 10 countries offering the highest quality of life.
+Norway is consistently ranked among the top countries for quality of life.

 Aspect